 How do you manage diabetes?

-- Manage your diet: The food you eat is an essential part of managing your diabetes.
+1. Manage your diet: The food you eat is an essential part of managing your diabetes.
 Always aim to have a healthy balanced diet with a variety of nutrients such as protein and fibre.
-Why not try our snack bites?
-A healthier alternative to high sugar snacks that are packed with nutrients, protein, fibre and have 100kcal per pack!
+Why not try our Snack Shots?
+A healthier alternative to high sugar snacks that are packed with nutrients, protein, fibre and are under 105kcal per pack!